 1. Burning Smell from Furnace

 Cause: Dusty Furnace

 If your furnace smells like burning, it’s probably occurring when you turn on your furnace for the first time in the fall.
 Like anything else in your house, your furnace gets dusty over time.
-This dust burns off when you turn on the heat, causing the burning dust smell from your furnace.
+This dust burns off when you turn on the heat, resulting in the burning dust smell from your furnace.